jismitjose/python-winter2024/README.md

 # python-winter2024
-This is the respository for class and tutotirla
+This is the repository for class and tutorial